andypbrowne/andypbrowne2022/content/work/personal-branding.md

         <img src="images/monogram_apb-black.png" alt="apb monogram" class="intro-icon">
 </figure>

-The goal of this project was to create a versatile and novel identity for use as a personal brand.
+<span class="dropcap">T</span>he goal of this project was to create a versatile and novel identity for use as a personal brand.
 This kind of project is supposed to represent all of our talent, wit and narcissism.
 Realistically though I knew this identity had to be more about process, experimentation and play&mdash;because thats who I am.

 With this type of experimental approach we are free to really explore.
 In my exploration I sketched endlessly, re-learned Adobe Illustrator, carved a stamp, visited a laser cutting machine at Parsons and learned everything about SVG for the web.